wikagif/HowTo/README.md

 # HowTo
-Comprehensive notes and memos for development tasks and best practices.
+This folder contains notes and memos related to PowerShell.